lyubogeorgiev/Java-Advanced/Iterators_Comparators/README.md

 Created an external Class BookComparator that implemented the interface Comparator<Book> and its method compare.
 The difference between this way to compare and the one with a method compareTo() inside the Book class is that here we can compare any 2 books by just passing book1 and books2 to BookComparator.compare();

+Exercise 01 - Listy Iterator
+-

+A class ListyIterator will implement Interface Iterator<String>.
+The class itself will have a container which will is a List of Strings.
+The class is tested in the Main method according to the requirements.